Daniel’s 70 Weeks Made Easy

-The 70 weeks is almost universally understood to be “70 weeks of years.”
+The 70 weeks of Daniel 9:24-27 is almost universally understood to be “70 weeks of years.”
 Thus, a “week” is 7 years.
 Why is that?
 The original Hebrew word for week means “a period of seven” and can apply to days or years.
 A more literal translation of Daniel 9:24 would be “seventy sevens are determined.”
-Importantly, the only way to get close to the events described in the passage is to understand it this way―70 times 7 or 490 years.
+The only way to understand the events described in this passage is 70 times 7 or 490 years.
 It’s also noteworthy that “seven” is sometimes used figuratively in Scripture to depict fulfillment or completion.
-So, the whole prophecy took 70 x 7―or 490 years, if taken very literally.
 The time line begins with a “decree.”
-There are four decrees in Scripture that are possible starting points for the prophecy, but the precise dates are in question:
+There are four decrees in Scripture that are possible starting points for the prophecy, but the precise dates are in question.
+(Note: on a phone you will need to turn the phone to horizontal view to see all 4 columns correctly):

 Decree Date 69 Wks/483 Yrs 70 Wks/490 Yrs